 If your child is in desirable status on the loans, your credit will be impacted, stated Elaine Griffin Rubin, senior contributor and communications professional at Edvisors, an economic aid website.

 One of the most important things for any child is a good education from an early age.
 They need to be taught social skills and learn to interact with their contemporaries, and ideally teaching should begin in the home or a child education scheme – before the child starts pre-school.

 From the age of two, a child can join one of the many schemes devoted to child development.
 Most of these schemes combine physical games and exercise with language skills and pre-reading activities.

-For two- to five-year-olds, they offer a mixture of free play and structured games with the emphasis on fun.
+Two- to five-year-olds offer a mixture of free play and structured games with an emphasis on fun.
 Games are non-competitive and focus on building the child’s confidence – a great advantage when they start school or pre-school.

-For six- to twelve-year-olds, there are schemes that offer lots of different games and exercise.
-Exercises are disguised as games so the children are having fun while getting physically fit.
+For six- to twelve-year-olds, some schemes offer lots of different games and exercise.
+Exercises are disguised as games, so the children are having fun while getting physically fit.
 Jumping rope and playing hula hoop is excellent physical exercise as well as being great fun.
-The professional staff is all fully trained in health and safety and you need have no fear for your child’s well-being.
+The professional staff is fully trained in health and safety, and you need to have no fear for your child’s well-being.

 In The Home.

 Of course, parents have a large part to play in their child’s education.
-In the home it is important to play with the child, talk to them a lot and read to them to develop their language skills.
-Spending time with your child reciting nursery rhymes, pointing to pictures and letters in board books or playing with alphabet blocks will all help your child to start reading at an early age.
+It is important to play with the child in the home, talk to them a lot, and read to them to develop their language skills.
+Spending time with your child reciting nursery rhymes, pointing to pictures and letters in board books, or playing with alphabet blocks will all help your child to start reading at an early age.